sridhama/llm-sql/README.md

 ### Usage

-To run the application, use the following command:
+To run the application locally, use the following command:

 ```bash
 cd <repository-directory>